Randall Cunningham: After retiring

 In December 2014, Cunningham was named head coach at Silverado High School.
 In his rookie season as head coach, he and his staff turned the football program around from a previous record of 3–7 to a 2015 record of 7–4.
 The team recorded its first playoff victory since the year 2007.
 He helped coach two National All-Americans who were chosen to participate in the Blue-Grey All-American Bowl games.
 Cunningham was not retained as coach at Silverado High School after two seasons in April 2017.

 Cunningham's #12 Eagles jersey is part of the costume for the Always Teste character of YouTube comedian Ed Bassmaster.

 His daughter, Vashti Cunningham, is a track and field athlete who competed in the high jump at the 2020 Summer Olympics, placing sixth overall.
+His son Randall Cunningham II was a 2-time NCAA Champion, 5-time NCAA Division I All-American, U.S. Junior National Champion, and Pan American Junior Athletics Championships Champion in the high jump.

+Cunningham worked with UNLV Cross Country and Track and Field Director Carmelita Jeter at UNLV Rebels from 2023-2025 as a high jump coach after coaching club and professional athletes for a decade.
+Outside of his record-setting collegiate and professional football career, Cunningham has recently served as coach of high-caliber athletes in the track & field realm.
+He has coached with the Nevada Gazelles Track Club in Las Vegas and holds coaching experiences at two different Olympic Games and seven different World Championships.